-Perpetual Guardian will deal fairly with all beneficiaries.
-By appointing an individual, such as a trusted adviser, friend or family member as co-trustee or advisory trustee, you can also ensure advice can be provided to the trustee before any decision is made by them.
+Perpetual Guardian will deal fairly with all Beneficiaries.
+By appointing an individual (like a friend or family member) as a co-trustee or Special Trust Adviser, you can also ensure advice can be provided to the trustee before any decision is made by them.